 2. Prior to each contest, ACSL will send the team advisor an e-mail file that contains the short answer questions, the programming problem and solutions for both.

 3. The team advisor will make copies of the contest questions.
 Note that for one registration fee every student at a school may take the tests.
 However, if a school registers for more than one division, a student may only take one of the tests.

 5. The advisor will give each student a copy of the programming problem.
 Students have up to 72 hours to submit a programming solution to the advisor.
-Students must work alone in solving the programming problem.
+Students must work alone with no help in solving the programming problem.
+The student is not allowed to access the internet to see our use code.
 The advisor will run the ACSL test data on each student's programming solution.
 The program must accept all data in one run of the program.
 If the program stops for any reason, the program may not be restarted to enter more data.
 The advisor will award one point for each program output that matches ACSL's test output.

 SCORING THE RESULTS

 1. A student's score is the sum of his/her scores on the short answer test and the programming problem.
 A maximum score for any one student is 10 points ( 5 + 5).

 2. The team score is the sum of the best 3 or 5 student scores for that contest.

 3. The advisor will complete the ACSL Score Form found at https://acsl2019.page.link/contest1-scores and submit by the listed contest end date.
 If a student score of 10 is reported, the advisor must also attach the programming file for that student.

 AFTER EACH CONTEST